-From cloud pillows to eucalyptus sheets; Buffy offers everything you need to have the sleep of your dreams- and do it sustainably at the same time.
+From cloud pillows to eucalyptus sheets.
+Buffy offers everything you need to have the sleep of your dreams- and do it sustainably.

-So, as a business making new things (that require resources and energy to produce), they believe they have an obligation to first confront how they are contributing to the problem before they can be part of long-term solutions.
+Buffy believes climate change is very real, and it’s the result of our human activities.
+As a business making new things (that require resources & energy to produce), they believe they have an obligation.
+And that’s to first confront how they are contributing to the problem before they can be part of long-term solutions.

 Waking up the home textiles industry

-Unlike apparel, where sustainability has been a growing conversation in response to the rise of fast fashion brands, home textiles have had a much quieter sustainability conversation.
+In apparel, sustainability has been a growing conversation in response to the rise of fast fashion brands.
+But, in home textiles there’s a much quieter sustainability conversation.

-And that’s because in home textiles the fabrics (and how it’s manufactured) are the entirety of the product, which makes it difficult to make meaningful change by adjusting existing products.
+And that’s because the fabrics in home textiles (and how they’re manufactured) are the entirety of the product.
+This makes it difficult to make meaningful change by adjusting existing products.

-Therefore, one has to start by seeking out fundamentally different materials to use, to make home textiles more sustainable.
+So, one has to start at the core: by seeking out fundamentally different materials to use.
+Exactly Buffy’s plan.

-When they launched their Cloud Comforter in 2017 (their original incredibly soft comforter, covered in eucalyptus fabric), it was easy for Buffy to draw a clear contrast between the materials they were using and the typical materials used in down-alternative comforters in the market.
+When Buffy launched its Cloud Comforter in 2017 (their original incredibly soft comforter, covered in eucalyptus fabric), it was easy to draw a clear contrast between: the materials they were using vs. the typical materials used in down-alternative comforters in the market.

-However, as their product line expanded over the past two years they quickly found out they needed a systematic approach to understanding how their environmental footprint was evolving.
+However, as their product line expanded over the past two years.
+They quickly realized they needed a systematic approach to understand how their environmental footprint was evolving.

-Buffy wanted their environmental impact to be measured and held to the same standards that they bring to every other dimension of their business but needed a tool that could surface that data without requiring an entirely separate team in-house to manage the process.
+Buffy wanted to measure their environmental impact and hold it to the same standards they bring to every other dimension of their business.
+They needed a tool that could surface that data- without requiring an entirely separate in-house team to manage the process.